dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 	return comma(s[:n-3]) + "," + s[n-3:]
 }
 ```
 The argument to `comma` is a string.
 If its length is less than or equal to 3, no comma is necessary.
-Otherwise, `comma` calls itself recursively with a substring consisting of all but the last three characters, and appends a comma and the last three characters to the result of the recur- sive call.
+Otherwise, `comma` calls itself recursively with a substring consisting of all but the last three characters, and appends a comma and the last three characters to the result of the recursive call.

 A string contains an array of bytes that, once created, is immutable.
 By contrast, the elements of a byte slice can be freely modified.